48productions/Perpetual-Free-Credits-PCB/README.md

 1) Cut the "5V Reg Bypass" and "5V Reg Enable" jumpers on the right side of the board with an x-acto knife.
 Check that the two pads of each jumper have NO continuity with a multimeter.
 2) Bridge the bottom two pads of the "5V Reg Bypass" jumper with solder, leaving the top pad disconnected.

-With these mods, the PFC board will *only* accept 5V power input. __Higher voltages will damage the board__.
+With these mods, the PFC board will *only* accept 5V power input. __Higher voltages will damage the PFC Board__.
 To revert this mod, reverse these steps.

+### Speed Adjustment
+Turn the dial between the Power and Coin terminals with a small screwdriver to adjust the rate that the PFC board inserts coins at.

+This is mostly up to personal preference, but may help with troubleshooting game-specific compatiblity.

 ## Troubleshooting